telerik/blazor-docs/globalization/overview.md

 The Telerik Components use the current thread culture to render the appropriate culture-specific format for dates, numbers and currency:

-* [Calendar](https://demos.telerik.com/blazor-ui/calendar/globalization) - the names of the months and days of the week are taken from the current culture, and the `DateTimeFormatInfo.FirstDayOfWeek` of the culture is honored.
-If you alter the first day of the week explicitly, make sure to alter the `DateTimeFormatInfo.ShortestDayNames` array to match it.
+* [Calendar](https://demos.telerik.com/blazor-ui/calendar/globalization) - the names of the months and days of the week are taken from the current culture, and the `FirstDayOfWeek` of the culture is honored when ordering the days of the week.
+The Calendar uses the  `ShortestDayNames` array to get the short names for the days of the week and it expects them in the default order coming from the framework - Sunday to Saturday.

 * [Chart](https://demos.telerik.com/blazor-ui/chart/globalization) - the [Label Format Strings]({%slug components/chart/label-template-format%}) are culture aware (e.g., currency, dates).